Introduction: Why CSS Organization Matters

 2. Reduced Specificity Issues

 One of the most common problems in CSS is specificity conflicts, where competing selectors try to apply different styles to the same element.
 BEM methodology helps avoid these conflicts by keeping all selectors at the same specificity level (a single class).
+Because every rule has equivalent specificity (0,0,1,0), the cascade resolves predictably and teams rarely need to reach for !important to override unexpected styles.

 3. Enhanced Collaboration

 For teams working on the same codebase, BEM provides a common language and structure.
 Developers know exactly how to name new components and where to place them in the codebase.
+Major technology organizations including Yandex (where BEM originated), Google, BBC, Alfa Bank, and BuzzFeed have adopted BEM to maintain consistency across distributed engineering teams.

 4. Better Component Reusability